 Mr. Helmer said he uses the word quality as a well-known brand that can afford such a sign.
 These high-rise signs are thousands of dollars.
 Anyone in a B-3 zoning district and 660 feet from the I-95 corridor can be considered for these signs.
-It's likely smaller businesses would want or could afford them.
+Its likely smaller business would want or could afford them.